Chia-Network/clvm_tools_rs/types.md

     (Pair Any (Pair Any (Pair Any Unit)))

 Now I can explain the type of the clvm f operator; i cheated.
-The type level definition of the f and r operators are:
+The type level definition of the f operator (r is similar) are:

     (forall f0
       (forall r0